UFC 279: Background

 A trio of bouts was originally scheduled for this date, but they were eventually pushed back a week to UFC Fight Night: Sandhagen vs. Song as the promotion adjusted its schedule in June: lightweight bouts featuring Trey Ogden vs. Daniel Zellhuber and Nikolas Motta vs. Cameron VanCamp; as well as a welterweight bout between Louis Cosce and Trevin Giles.

 A women's strawweight bout between Hannah Cifers and Melissa Martinez was expected to take place at the event.
 However, Cifers pulled out due to undisclosed reasons and was replaced by Elise Reed.

 A middleweight bout between Jamie Pickett and Denis Tiuliulin was expected to take place at UFC on ESPN: dos Anjos vs. Fiziev, but it was moved to this card due to Tiuliulin suffering an injury during the week of the fight.

 A heavyweight bout between Shamil Abdurakhimov and Jailton Almeida was expected to take place at the event.
 However, Abdurakhimov was forced to withdraw due to visa issues and was replaced by Anton Turkalj at a catchweight of 220 pounds.

-The organization usually holds a pre-fight press-conference two days before numbered events, but this edition's was cancelled mid section.
-All fighters in the last three bouts of the event were expected to participate, however after a lengthy delay, UFC President Dana White showed up only with Holland and Rodriguez.
+While the organization typically conducts a pre-fight press conference two days ahead of numbered events, this session was interrupted and cut short.
+Fighters from the final three bouts were scheduled to attend, but after an extended wait, UFC President Dana White showed up only with Holland and Rodriguez.
 He announced that fighters would be brought in pairs, but cancelled the press-conference after their participation instead for "everybody's safety".
 He later revealed that an altercation involving four fighters and their teams took place backstage.
 It initiated with Chimaev and Holland, with Diaz eventually getting involved.
 The Nevada Athletic Commission (NAC) is expected to investigate the incident and potentially discipline all licensees.

 In addition to Chimaev missing weight, featherweight Hakeem Dawodu and heavyweight Chris Barnett both missed weight as well.
 Dawodu weighed at 149.5 pounds, 3.5 pounds over the non-title featherweight limit, while Barnett weighed in at 267.5 pounds, 1.5 pounds over the non-title heavyweight limit.
 Both bouts proceeded at catchweight with Dawodu and Barnett each fined 30% and 20% of their purses, which went to their opponents Julian Erosa and Jake Collier respectively.
 A women's bantamweight bout between Irene Aldana and The Ultimate Fighter: Heavy Hitters women's featherweight winner Macy Chiasson was also changed to a 140-pound catchweight bout, but it was not due to a weight miss.